cubismod/ryanwallace.cloud/docs/map-site-plan.md

 # Map/Tracking Site — Planning and Architecture (Next.js 15 + shadcn/ui + Tailwind v4)

 This document is the single source of truth for creating a new, dedicated mapping/tracking website from the custom code currently living in `ryanwallace.cloud/map/src/`.
-It guides both me (as the primary user) and future Codex sessions to plan, build, migrate, and maintain the site with clarity and repeatability.
+It guides both me (as the primary user) and future Codex/Claude/Other LLM sessions to plan, build, migrate, and maintain the site with clarity and repeatability.

 Goals: